WORRY ABOUT MOISTURE ESCAPING THE FRUIT

 My work blends photography, video and installation, allowing the beholder to view the images both from different angles and in time, adding further dimensionality to the experience and transcending the limitations of the photographic medium.

 I studied dance and architecture at the Academy of Architecture in Arnhem.
-I continued my education at the Fotoacademie Amsterdam and the ArtEZ University of the Arts where I graduated with installations and photography.
+I continued my education at the ArtEZ University of the Arts and the Fotoacademie Amsterdam where I graduated (cum Laude) with installations and photography.
 My work is commissioned by theatre and dance companies and I teach photography at several creative institutions.